DCAF – Geneva Centre for Security Sector Governance

 - Starting date: as soon as possible

-- Duration: one year contract, with possibility of extension
+- Duration: fixed-term contract until 31st December 2022, with possibility of extension

 Key areas of operation:

-- Prepare conference/ webinar reports, concept notes, talking points, presentations and other documents as requested.
+- Prepare literature reviews, background summaries, talking points, presentations and other documents as requested.

 - Deliver or contribute to delivery of administrative, budget and logistics support, including the hosting of events.